blinkupsdk/docs/README.md

 ### Presence types

-Your server will receive presence webhook payloads when a user enters a Place where one more more of their friends are currently Present.
+Your server receives presence webhook payloads when a user enters a Place where one more more of their friends are currently Present.
-The API sends one webhook per user connection, so if a user arrives at a location that already has 4 connections present, the API will generate 4 distinct webhook payloads (one per connection at that event).
+The API sends one webhook per user connection, so if a user arrives at a location that already has 4 friends present, the API will generate 4 distinct webhook payloads (one per connection at that event).
 There are two types of presence webhook payloads. `presence` and `connections_presence`.
 The `presence` is sent when a user is present and a friend arrives.
 While `connections_presence` is sent when a user arrives to a Place.
 The difference between these is because when a user arrives to a place they will receive a list of friends present and not a unique notification for each friend present.
-While the friends who are present each receive a notification their friend as arrived.
+While the friends who are present each receive a notification their friend has arrived.

 #### presence